resources

 The story was consistent: when executive leaders are active in Community, their respective employee engagement scores are higher.

-In fact, companies whose executives who completed at least one activity (post, reaction, comment, etc.) saw MWI scores 12% higher than those companies whose executives didn’t participate at all.
+In fact, companies whose executives completed at least one activity (post, reaction, comment, etc.) saw MWI scores 12% higher than companies whose executives didn’t participate.

 The significance of a higher MWI score is far more than a badge of honor.
 Companies with top-tier MWI scores see results like: